stefanoborini/stefanoborini.github.io/_posts/2019-04-26-current-status-of-python-packaging.md

 **I don't have time to read.
 Can you give me the short version?
 What should I do as of today in 2019 to manage python packages?**

-I assume you are a programmer and wants to start developing a python distribution:
+I assume you are a programmer and wants to start developing a python package:

 - Create your development environment with [Poetry](https://poetry.eustace.io/), specifying the direct dependencies of your project with a strict version.
   This way you ensure your development (and testing) environment is always reproducible.
 - Create a pyproject.toml and use poetry as a backend to create your source and binary distributions.
-- Now it's time to specify your package dependencies.
-Specify the abstract dependencies with a minimum version that you know your package can work with.
+- Now it's time to specify your abstract package dependencies.
+Specify them with a minimum version that you know your package can work with.
   This way you ensure you don’t create needless version conflicts with other packages.

 If you really want to work the old way with setuptools:

-- Create a setup.py where you specify all your abstract dependencies with the minimum version your package is working with in install_requires.
+- Create a setup.py where you specify all your abstract dependencies with the minimum version your package is working with in ``install_requires``.
-- Create a requirements.txt where you specify your strict, concrete (i.e. specifically versioned), direct dependencies.
+- Create a ``requirements.txt`` where you specify your strict, concrete (i.e. specifically versioned), direct dependencies.
 You will use this file to generate your actual working environment.
-- create a virtual environment with ``python -m venv``, activate the environment and then install the dependencies with ``pip -rrequirements.txt`` in that environment.
+- Create a virtual environment with ``python -m venv``, activate the environment and then install the dependencies with ``pip install -rrequirements.txt`` in that environment.
 Use this environment to develop.
-- if you need dependencies for testing (very likely), create a dev-requirements.txt and install those too.
+- if you need dependencies for testing (very likely), create a ``dev-requirements.txt`` and install those too.
 - If you really want to lock your total environment (recommended) do ``pip freeze >requirements-freeze.txt`` and use this to create the environmment from now on.

 **I have time.
 Explain me the problem please.**